bhattaraianisha025-beep/WIMD-Rural-deprivation-wales/README.md

 ## Licence and Copyright

-All written materials, code and creative work produced during this placement are the intellectual property of Rural Health Compass (RHC) as per the placement copyright agreement.
-RHC retains the right to use, share and modify these materials.
-The student's contribution is acknowledged.

-This repository is **private**.
-Access is restricted to the student, RHC supervisor, and University of Aberdeen course staff for the purposes of placement supervision and academic assessment.

-The underlying datasets used in this project are publicly available under their respective open licences (Open Government Licence for Welsh Government data; ONS Open Geography Licence for ONS data).
-RHC's copyright applies to the analysis, code and outputs — not to the source data.
+All datasets are publicly available under open licences (Open Government Licence, ONS Open Geography).
+Analytical code and outputs are version-controlled via a GitHub private repository, allowing RHC, the University to reuse and build on the work for educational and policy purposes; authorship remains attributable to the student, with sources acknowledged.
+Safeguards include documenting licence terms and ensuring no re-identification from small-area statistics.